BrucePerens/internationalize/README.md

 require your translator to make assumptions about what you have written.
 The default gender is usually male, which can lead to your translation being masculinized in ways you did not expect.

+One way to deal with this is to use the `add:` argument to provide *additional interpolated expressions* that are not used in your native language string.
+For example, these might contain the user's preferred pronoun (in a version corresponding to `language_tag`).